pichim/Filter_Implementation_Test/README.md

 # Filter Implementation Test

+## TODO

+- Check sn in notch update, unused?
+- Implement fading notch in MATLAB
+- Check if frequency response estimation in python is correct and double check MATLAB and Python version
+- Implement PI controller in C and C++
+- Further improve SDFT towards dynamic notch implementation
+- Move MATLAB SDFT implementation to this repo
+- Implement first order filters

 ## Implementation

 IIR filter, fading notch and chirp signal generator implementation in C and  in C++.